cuustard/Year2/231 Computer Networks and Systems/Virtualisation And The Operating System.md

 ### CPU Virtualisation

-When the user executes a program, the OS creates a process. #doitlater
+When the user executes a program, the OS creates a process.
+The OS time-shares CPU across multiple processes.
+The OS scheduler picks one of the executable processes to run and must keep a list of processes and metadata for policy.

 ## A Process

-A **program** is a collection of binary instructions and static data stored on disk.
+A **program** is a collection of binary instructions and static data stored on disk. #keyTermDefinition

-A **process** is an **operating system (OS) abstraction** that represents a running instance of a program — that is, a program **loaded into memory and executed**.
+A **process** is an **operating system (OS) abstraction** that represents a running instance of a program — that is, a program **loaded into memory and executed**. #keyTermDefinition

 A process encapsulates: